jamesplease/redux-resource/docs/guides/state-structure.md

 # State Structure

-Before we start manipulating resource data, let's first cover how the data is represented in your state tree.
+Before we get into manipulating resource data, let's first cover how the data is represented in your state tree.

 ### State Slices